WebOrigami/docs/src/content/language/comparison.md

 \`Some letters: \${["a", "b", "c"]}.\`    // Some letters: abc.
 ```

-Origami templates will `await` an asynchronous substitution that returns a `Promise`.
+Origami templates will `await` asynchronous values that return a `Promise`.

 Origami supports JavaScript [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates): you can prefix a template with the name of a function (see functions, below).